 - After selecting cell C9, press Ctrl + C on your keyboard.

 - Now, Right-Click on your Mouse on cell D7.
 After that, a new window pops up.
 From that window, click on Paste Special.

-- After clicking on Paste Special, a new Paste Special window will appear in front of you.
-Now, from Paste Special window, go to,
+- After that, a new Paste Special window will appear in front of you.
+Now, from the Paste Special window, go to,

 Formats → OK

 - After completing the above steps, you will be able to copy the format of cell C9 which is given below screenshot.

 3. Apply the Keyboard Shortcuts to Copy Cell Format in Excel